 The Human Geography Research Group at the University of Edinburgh is organised around four key themes: Just Geographies; Materialising Geographies; Nature's Geographies; and Lived Geographies.
 Academic staff offer a variety of expertise across the discipline, with particular strengths in urban, cultural, historical and health geographies.

 Human Geography at the University of Edinburgh is a member of the ESRC Scottish Graduate School of Social Science.
 We accept applications for ESRC 1+3 funding, where you will study an MSc by research prior to undertaking a PhD.
 The MSc by Research in Geography is a training degree recognised by the ESRC and the AHRC.
 You can take this MSc to fulfil the year-one training requirements of 1+3 ESRC funding; or to qualify for +3 funding from the ESRC or AHRC.

-In 2013, the Human Geography pathway in the Scottish Graduate School of Social Science is offering five studentships.
+In 2015/16, the Human Geography pathway in the Scottish Graduate School of Social Science is offering up to five studentships.
 Other studentships may be available through other pathways.

 Applicants who meet the eligibility criteria for holding an ESRC studentship will be considered for an award by the Human Geography Pathway of the ESRC Scottish Graduate School of Social Science.

 The awards will be made by a committee comprising representatives from the Geography programmes at the Universities of Aberdeen, Dundee, Edinburgh, Glasgow and St. Andrews.
 Other funding opportunities may also be available

 As part of the research training offered through the Human Geography Pathway of the Scottish Graduate School of Social Science, PhD students at the end of their first two years take part in our residential field course at Kindrogan, Perthshire.